monsrud/tftpd-lab/README.md

 Tftp to your parent host's IP address.

-tftp get will work
-tftp put will not
+Tftp get will work.
+Tftp put will not.